 - If you get a speech dialler, you'll need a landline and will have extra wiring in your home.

-Smart home security systems
+Smart home-security systems

-You can also visit our guide to smart home automation to find out what other smart security gadgets are available, including door locks and security lights.
+Visit our guide to smart home automation to find out what other smart security gadgets are available, including door locks and security lights.

 - You can set up a smart system yourself.